How it works

 −10

-Stale Zillow data (>6 months)
+Stale market data (>6 months)

 Older data may not reflect current market conditions.